Airside 4 Connection

 - SITA's Queue Analyzer provides real-time view of TSA east & west checkpoints' waiting time - via display screens, website & mobile applications.

-- Frontier, a low-cost airline serving Orlando Airport with nonstop flights to major US airports, is adding service to a total of 42 smaller US airports.
+- Frontier, a low-cost airline serving Orlando Airport with nonstop flights to major US airports, is adding service to 42 smaller US airports.